The authoritarian mind is hard wired to commit the central planning fallacy

 “Oh my, my… How many does it have to be?” cries the farmer.
 “How many is the Plan, comrades?”

 “Then that’s how many will be born.
 But… did you tell the pig?”

 Thus started the joke of Hofi, the only comedian who was permitted to crack such jokes in communist Hungary.
 (For the rest of the joke scroll down to the end of the post.)
 According to the late communist regime, jokes like this could serve as a pressure valve to let the steam out.
 And why was there so much steam?
 Because the population had to endure the hardship imposed by communist central planning.
 If they could crack (pre-approved) jokes about it, they might be able to endure it in a slightly better mood.
-The nonsensical nature of central planning also featured in films made at that time.

 The joke about the piglets told in layman’s terms that the 5-Year Plan was arbitrary, it prescribed things that were not even doable, perhaps not even relevant, just quantifiable, and that it incentivized (if not forced) everyone to report false statistics.
 Based on which the central planners made awful decisions on behalf of the entire country.
 But would those decisions be better if they knew about the exact number of piglets?